Soy – concentrated plant power

 To answer the question: NO, men do not get breasts because of eating soy and phytoestrogens.
 This is a clear nutritional myth and not true.

 If you want to avoid female sex hormones as a man, it would be more useful to avoid animal products.
 The consumption of meat, eggs and dairy products necessarily leads to the consumption of estrogens.
 Here, female hormones occur naturally.
 It is the female animals that give milk or lay eggs.
-That female sex hormones are contained in these products, should be clear to everyone.
+Those female sex hormones are contained in these products, should be clear to everyone.
 Especially in cows’ milk, dairy products and milk protein (whey protein) they can be found in quantities which should not be underestimated – soon on my blog.

 Is soy always genetically modified?

 I can also answer this question clearly with “No!”
 Soy products, which we can buy at the grocery store in Europe and partly in the US, are almost exclusively organic.
 In my blogpost about the Bio-Label, I have already explained that only genetically not modified products are allowed to be named as organic.
 To conclude: If you buy soy products in the supermarket, you can hardly buy genetically modified soy in Europe.
-This is different in asian supermarkets.
+This is different in Asian supermarkets.

 That’s different when dealing with soy, which is used as feed for the meat industry.
 In industrial livestock farms, almost exclusively genetically engineered soy is used.
 If you eat animal products, this genetically manipulated food gets indirectly on your plate, too.
 Above all, large-scale farmers swear by genetically engineered soy: It can be cultivated more uncomplicated, can carry higher yields and is more resistant to drought.